The World Is Not Enough: Box office

 The film opened at the top of the North American box office with $35.5 million earned during its opening weekend.
 It remained in that spot until it was handed to Toy Story 2 during its second weekend.
 Its final worldwide gross was $361.7 million worldwide, with $126 million in the United States alone.
-It became the highest grossing James Bond film of all time (not adjusting for inflation) until the release of Die Another Day.
+It became the highest-grossing James Bond film of all time (not adjusting for inflation) until the release of Die Another Day.
 The film was also selected for the first round of nominations for the Academy Award for Best Visual Effects but did not make it to the final nominations.
 The film was nominated for a Best Action/Adventure/Thriller Film Saturn Award, Pierce Brosnan won both the Empire Award and the Blockbuster Entertainment Award as Best Actor, and David Arnold won a BMI Film Music Award for his score.
 The film became the first in the Bond series to win a Golden Raspberry when Denise Richards was chosen as "Worst Supporting Actress" at the 1999 Razzie Awards.
 Richards and Brosnan were also nominated for "Worst Screen Couple" (lost to Will Smith and Kevin Kline for Wild Wild West).

 The initial release of the DVD includes the featurette "Secrets of 007", which cuts into "making of" material during the film; the documentary "The Making of The World Is Not Enough"; two commentary tracks—one by director Michael Apted, and the other by production designer Peter Lamont, second unit director Vic Armstrong, and composer David Arnold; a trailer for the PlayStation video game, and the Garbage music video.
-The Ultimate Edition released in 2006 had as additional extras a 2000 documentary named "Bond Cocktail", a featurette on shooting the Q Boat scenes, Pierce Brosnan in a press conference in Hong Kong, deleted scenes, and a tribute to Desmond Llewelyn.
+The Ultimate Edition DVD released in 2006 has additional extras such as a 2000 documentary named "Bond Cocktail", a featurette on shooting the Q Boat scenes, Pierce Brosnan in a press conference in Hong Kong, deleted scenes, and a tribute to Desmond Llewelyn.